SamuelBrudner/lab_archives_mcp/jors_metapaper.md

 The design of `lab_archives_mcp` prioritizes reuse at three levels: as a concrete connector for LabArchives, as a reference architecture for ELN/AI integration, and as a set of reusable agent design patterns.

+## 5.1 Comparison to existing solutions

+While LabArchives and other ELN platforms expose REST APIs for CRUD operations, these interfaces typically rely on keyword search and leave indexing, semantic retrieval, and AI integration as downstream implementation details.
+Existing open‑source tools focus on exporting ELN data or integrating ELNs into LIMS workflows rather than exposing them directly to AI assistants.
+In contrast, `lab_archives_mcp` provides an MCP‑native connector that publishes LabArchives notebooks, pages, and entries as typed tools discoverable by AI assistants, together with a configuration‑driven semantic search backend.
+To our knowledge, this represents one of the first academic applications of the Model Context Protocol to research data management and offers a reusable pattern for bringing institutional ELNs and AI assistants into a single architecture.

-- **Template for other ELN and LIMS systems**
+## 5.2 Template for other ELN and LIMS systems

 - The separation between authentication, API client, MCP server, vector backend, and state management allows developers to replace only the `eln_client.py` layer when targeting a different ELN or LIMS.
 - The same MCP tooling patterns (list resources, read pages, search, upload), state management layer (`state.py`), and graph-based navigation can be reused, facilitating consistent assistant behaviour across multiple systems.
 - Developers adapting this architecture to other systems (e.g. BioRAFT, Benchling, or eLabFTW) can preserve the project context abstraction and graph navigation logic while swapping out only the underlying API calls.

-- **Standalone vector backend**
+## 5.3 Standalone vector backend

 - The vector backend can be used independently of LabArchives to build institutional RAG pipelines over other content types, such as lab wikis or institutional repositories.
 - Hydra-managed configuration makes it straightforward to tune chunking, embedding models, and storage backends for new domains without modifying code.

-- **Reusable agent architecture patterns**
+## 5.4 Reusable agent architecture patterns

 - The **state management layer** (`state.py`) provides a general-purpose pattern for maintaining assistant memory across sessions, applicable to any MCP server that needs to track long-running tasks.
 - The **graph-based navigation** approach (using NetworkX to model semantic relationships) can be adapted to other domains where content relationships extend beyond hierarchical structure (e.g. citation networks, experimental lineages, or institutional knowledge graphs).
 - The **AI heuristics layer** (`suggest_next_steps`) demonstrates how MCP servers can provide metacognitive support to assistants, guiding them when uncertain.
 Similar heuristics could be implemented for other task domains (e.g. code review, literature surveys, or experimental design).
 - The **onboarding payload system** (`onboard.py`) offers a transparent, inspectable way to instruct assistants about server capabilities, reducing reliance on implicit prompt engineering.

-- **Institutional deployment patterns**
+## 5.5 Institutional deployment patterns

 - Research data management teams can deploy the MCP server as part of an institutional AI assistant, exposing ELN content under existing authentication and logging policies.
 - The project documents multiple deployment options for the vector backend, including local Parquet persistence and self-hosted vector stores, allowing institutions to keep embeddings and metadata on-premise when required.
 - The state management layer operates entirely locally (`~/.labarchives_state` directory), ensuring that research context and findings remain under institutional control even when vector embeddings are delegated to third-party services.
 The use of a home-directory location allows researchers to access the same project contexts regardless of which repository or working directory they are in.

-- **Limitations and constraints**
+## 5.6 Limitations and constraints

 - Full functionality requires access to the LabArchives API; institutions using other ELNs would need corresponding API access to build similar connectors.
 - When external vector stores (e.g. managed Pinecone or Qdrant instances) are used, embeddings and possibly derived text are stored on third-party infrastructure, introducing an additional data custody layer.
 Local and self-hosted options are provided for deployments that require stricter control.
 - The graph-based navigation and heuristics layers assume that assistants will engage in exploratory, multi-session research tasks; for simple, one-off queries, the overhead of project initialization may not be justified.

 # 6. Illustrative Example